The year is 2018.

 - Some people may be interested in topper for benefits unrelated to hair loss.
 Unlike natural hair, a topper’s roots will not grow out.
 A topper is an awesome solution for someone hoping to skip the salon or is worried about color-treating their natural hair.
 Pending the size and quality of the hair, you may also choose to wear a topper to save time getting ready,, as they usually hold their style for a few days and mask the potentially questionable state of the natural hair underneath.

-Here is a video of me transforming my natural hair into a sassy bangs lob.
+Here is a video of me on how I blend my natural hair with my hair topper that's styled into a sassy bangs lob.

 So, how can you rock a topper?
 Do your research and be brave!